lovecodingdev/monetaria-utilities/README.md

 /*
 - @param `user` The ethereum address that will make the deposit
-- @param `amount` The amount to be deposited, -1 to repay max aToken balance or max debt balance without dust (whichever is lowest)
+- @param `amount` The amount to be deposited, -1 to repay max mToken balance or max debt balance without dust (whichever is lowest)
 - @param `reserve` The ethereum address of the reserve
-- @param `rateMode` The debt type to repay, stable (InterestRate.Stable) or variable (InterestRate.Variable) */ const txs: EthereumTransactionTypeExtended[] = await pool.repayWithATokens({
+- @param `rateMode` The debt type to repay, stable (InterestRate.Stable) or variable (InterestRate.Variable) */ const txs: EthereumTransactionTypeExtended[] = await pool.repayWithMTokens({
   user,
   amount,
   reserve,